Young Adult Men’s Life Skills Training in Our Christian Residential Ranch Recovery Program

 - Personal Boundaries

-These skills should be regarded as important as academics.
-This is why we make it a point to teach the above life skills, as well as other skills, in our Young Adult Life Skills Training Program.
-In this program, we can help young men learn more about themselves, others around them, the strengths and weaknesses they possess, and much more.
+These life skills should be regarded as important as academics.
+This is why we make it a point to teach the above life skills, as well as other job skills, in our Young Adult Life Skills Training Program.
+In this faith based program, we can help young men learn more about themselves, others around them, the strengths and weaknesses they possess, and much more.

 Where do we begin when teaching life skills?
 Many of the skills listed above are taught over time.
-It takes time to develop self-awareness and an understanding of healthy boundaries.
+It takes time to develop self-awareness and an understanding of healthy personal boundaries.
 Time management, money management, and effective communication come from practice and persistence.
 Before we can teach any individual important life skills, we first have to establish respect.
-By cultivating respect, we can reach these young men on a level that they might not have aware they even have.
-By gaining respect and teaching it, we can show these young men that respect comes in two forms:
+By cultivating respect for self and others, we can reach these young men on a level that they might not have thought they were capable of reaching.
+By treating each young man with dignity and respect, we can teach these young men that respect comes in two forms:

 - Respect for oneself